aruniitr-25/Project_1/README.md

 | **5.
 Sort** | Sorts first by the custom `chrom` order, then by `start`, then by `end`. |
 | **6.
 Write Output** | Writes the final sorted data to `stdout` without headers or an index. |

-## 🤝 Contributing

-Contributions are welcome\!
-Feel free to open an issue or submit a pull request if you have suggestions for improvements or bug fixes.

 -----